gnudatalanguage/gdl/paper/paper.md

   of the Astronomical Data Analysis Software and Systems (ADASS) conferences:
   @Coulais_et_al_2010, @Coulais_et_al_2012, @Coulais_et_al_2014, @Coulais_et_al_2019, @Duvert_et_al_2020.

-# Obtaining GDL
+# Obtaining `GDL`

-GDL can be installed via the package managing system on Linux (Arch, Debian, Fedora, Gentoo, Mageia, Ubuntu), FreeBSD and macOS (Homebrew and Macports).
+`GDL` can be installed via the package managing system on Linux (Arch, Debian, Fedora, Gentoo, Mageia, Ubuntu), FreeBSD and macOS (Homebrew and Macports).
 On Windows, we provide a precompiled Windows binary, as well as a Nullsoft Scriptable Install System (NSIS) based installer.
-Links to `GDL` package sites as well as weekly development builds are available from Github, see <https://github.com/gnudatalanguage>.
+Links to `GDL` package sites as well as weekly development builds are available from `GitHub`, see <https://github.com/gnudatalanguage>.

 # Support and Contributions

-`GDL` resources are being catalogued at the <https://gnudatalanguage.github.io/> GDL website.
+`GDL` resources are being catalogued at the <https://gnudatalanguage.github.io/> `GDL` website.
 The preferred and effective way to report requests for support, missing features or bugs present is through the GitHub issue tracker.

 To streamline review and incorporation of code contributions, pull requests on GitHub are preferred.
-All contributed code must comply with the `GDL` free and open source licensing terms.
+All contributed code must comply with the `GDL` free and open source license.

 # Design and dependencies

-`GDL` interpretter is written in C++ using the ANTLR framework.
+`GDL` interpreter is written in `C++` using the `ANTLR` framework.
-The library routines are written either in C++ or in GDL itself.
+The library routines are written either in `C++` or in `GDL` itself.
-Build and test automation is handled with CMake.
+Build and test automation is handled with `CMake`.
-Continuous integration is set up with Github Actions.
+Continuous integration is set up with `GitHub Actions`.

 `GDL` command-line interface is built on top of `readline` and `ncurses`.
 Basic array-handling, numerical processing and i/o functionalities are implemented using `Eigen`, `GSL`, `FFTW`, `OpenMP` and `zlib`.
-Graphical output (screen and files) and widget handling is relised using `plplot` and `wxWidgets`.
+Graphical output (screen and files) and widget handling is realised using `plplot` and `wxWidgets`.
 Support for various file formats is implemented using `netCDF`, `HDF4`, `HDF5`, `Shapelib`, `Magick++` or `GraphicsMagick` and `Expat`.